 Does teaching structured grammar make better writers?

 Lie or lay?

 Bless our heart, or bless our hearts?

-Do these kinds of questions drive you crazy?
-You’re not alone.
+Do these kinds of questions bug you?
+You’re not alone!
 Lots of picky people care about proper grammar, so much so they correct you when you speak and smile smugly at their proper erudition.

 But I’m not one of them.

 The rote study of grammar is one of those subject areas I’ve avoided most of my life.
 I’ve studied five languages, spoke French well enough to study at a French university and learned Arabic well enough to live in Morocco.
 I worked as a senior editor for a magazine, ghostwrote a number of short books and was a contributing editor to another magazine.